Kourtney Kardashian Questions Sister Kylie Jenner’s Mega-Wealth On ‘The Real’

 — Kardashians on E! (@KUWTK) September 16, 2019

-Keeping Up With the Kardashians airs Sunday evenings on E!
+Keeping Up with the Kardashians airs Sunday evenings on E!
 Entertainment Television.